A History of the Telephone in Manitoba

 MHS Transactions, Series 3, 1964-65 Season

 From the historic point of view March could almost be termed telephone month.
-For it was March 3rd, 1847 Alexander Graham Bell inventor of the telephone, was born.
-He received the first patent for the magical instrument on March 10th, 1876 - and quite coincidentally two years later and again in the same month the first telephones were brought into Manitoba.
-With such a significant background - it is very likely the reason that our industry has marched ahead so successfully.
+For it was on 3 March 1847 that Alexander Graham Bell, inventor of the telephone, was born.
+He received the first patent for the magical instrument on 10 March 1876—and quite coincidentally two years later and again in the same month the first telephones were brought into Manitoba.
+With such a significant background—it is very likely the reason that our industry has marched ahead so successfully.

 As we look back at the invention of Alexander Graham Bell, it is difficult to believe that it was thought by many to be an unworkable gimmick and by some to be a downright hoax on the public, nevertheless, this month it celebrates an 87th birthday in Manitoba.